The Blackwood Brothers: Clanton, Alabama plane crash

 After winning on Talent Scouts, the group began flying to shows with their own private plane due to the demand of their performances.
-However, on June 30, 1954, the group was scheduled to perform with The Statesmen Quartet in Clanton, Alabama during a town festival.
-Prior to the start of their show; R.W.
-Blackwood, Bill Lyles, and Johnny Ogburn, a local friend of the Blackwood Brothers decided to take a quick ride on the plane around dusk.
-Tenor singer Bill Shaw recalled the event saying; "It was about dusk, and they were going to take off, and it was unlit, and the plane went out its usual way, but then seemed like it got caught in the upward position and could not pull out, and then just fell to the ground and killed everyone on board."
+However, on June 30, 1954, the group was scheduled to perform with The Statesmen Quartet in Clanton, Alabama, during a town festival.
+Prior to the start of their show, members R.W.
+Blackwood and Bill Lyles, along with friend Johnny Ogburn, decided to take a quick ride on the plane around dusk.
+Tenor singer Bill Shaw recalled the event saying: "the plane went out its usual way, but then seemed like it got caught in the upward position and could not pull out, and then just fell to the ground and killed everyone on board."
 Members of The Statesmen Quartet also witnessed it and provided aid to the survivors, taking them back to Memphis that night.
-After a funeral that was attended by thousands in Memphis, including a young Elvis Presley, the survivors, James Blackwood, Bill Shaw, and Jackie Marshall decided to press on.
-R.W.'s younger brother Cecil Blackwood (1934–2000) took over as baritone and former Sunshine Boys Quartet J. D. Sumner replaced Bill Lyles at the bass position.
-According to Ken Berryhill, their producer, it was at about this point in their career that they first crossed paths with the young Elvis Presley, with whom they became friends.
+The funeral was attended by thousands in Memphis, including a young Elvis Presley.
+Members James Blackwood, Bill Shaw, and Jackie Marshall decided to press on, with R.W.'s younger brother, Cecil Blackwood (1934–2000), taking over as baritone and former Sunshine Boys Quartet member J. D. Sumner replacing Lyles as bass.
+Ken Berryhill, their producer, would later say that it was at about this point in their career that the group first crossed paths with the young Elvis Presley, with whom they became friends.

 In the following years, the group was the first to customize a bus to make travel spacious and comfortable for entertainers, thereby inventing the customized "Tour Bus".
 Presley saw the bus and had one made for himself.